 The problem with living parallel lives…

 Other than being parents, you’re living parallel lives – individual lives that influence the other, like two opposing magnetic fields running alongside each other.
 One moves, and in response, so does the other.
 But you’re largely unaware of that connection and you remain focused on your own needs, or the needs of the kids, rather than the needs or desires of the other.

 It’s not only a big mistake, it can lead to the death of your relationship.”

 Years ago I worked with a couple whose first marriages had ended with their spouses dying.
 After several years of being alone, busy with children and family, they found each other.
 He delighted in her hobby of sculpting, and would watch as she molded clay into a piece of art.
 She spent time with him out in his garden, trying to learn the difference between a gladiola and a hydrangea.
 They married and settled into life together, feeling that – at long last – they’d found happiness again.

 They came to see me about five years into their marriage.
-Everything had turned sour; there was silence where there used to be sharing and there was resentment where efforts at empathy had existed.
+Things had turned sour; there was silence where there used to be laughter, resentment where empathy had existed.

 “We don’t know what happened.
 We’ve even talked about divorce.
 But now, our kids really care about each other.”